Foxriver-2005/AirBnB-App/README.md

     * *Favorites:* Shows a list of airbnbs marked as favorites by the user.
     * *Saved Hotels:* Displays the list of properties the customer has saved for later.
     * *Profile:* Opens the user’s profile page.
-3. **Profile Page**
+3. **Profile Page** <br>
     Displays user details (e.g., name, phone number, email, profile picture, bio, etc.).
-* Sections:
+    ***Sections***:
         * *Orders Given:* Shows a history of all orders made by the customer.
         * *Favorites:* Displays all the airbnbs the customer has marked as favorites.
         * *Watch Later:* Displays saved airbnbs the customer has marked for later.
         * *Upcoming Orders:* Shows all orders awaiting approval.
         * *Pay Now:* Displays approved orders where the customer can make the final payment via MPesa.

 ### Customer Pages ###
 1. **Owner Dashboard**